Tommy Tolles

-Thomas Louis Tolles Jr. (born October 21, 1966) is an American professional golfer who has played on the PGA Tour, the Nationwide Tour, and the PGA Tour Champions.
+Thomas Louis Tolles Jr. (born October 21, 1966) is an American professional golfer.
+He has played on the PGA Tour, the Nike Tour, and the PGA Tour Champions.

+Early life

 Tolles was born in Ft.
 Myers, Florida.

+Professional career

-He has two Nationwide Tour victories and has finished runner-up in two PGA Tour events including the 1996 Players Championship.
+He has two Nike Tour victories and has finished runner-up in two PGA Tour events including the 1996 Players Championship.
 Tolles led by two strokes after three rounds but a final round 72 left him in a tie for second place, four behind Fred Couples.

 Tolles had a pair of third-place finishes in major championships.
 He finished solo third at the 1997 Masters Tournament.
-This was the tournament that Tiger Woods won by 12 strokes for his first major victory.
 Tolles also finished tied for third at the 1996 PGA Championship.

-Tolles finished T5 at the U.S. Open in 1997 and finished 1 spot out (11th) from making the 1997 U.S. Ryder Cup team.
+Tolles finished T-5 at the U.S. Open in 1997 and finished 1 spot out (11th) from making the 1997 U.S. Ryder Cup team.